 The Office of Education and Sentencing Practice performs the lead role in teaching guideline application to judges, probation officers, prosecuting and defense attorneys, and other criminal justice professionals.
 The staff develops training materials, participates in the sentencing guideline segments of training programs sponsored by other agencies, works in conjunction with the Administrative Office of the U.S. Courts and the Federal Judicial Center to create webcasts that are aired on the Commission’s website, and helps inform the Commission about current guideline application practices.
-The office also operates a “HelpLine” to respond to guideline application questions from the Judiciary branch.
+The office also operates the “HelpLine” to respond to guideline application questions from the Judicial Branch.

 The Office of Research and Data provides statistical and other social science research and analyses on specific sentencing issues and federal crime.
-As part of its work, the office receives documents from the federal courts concerning the sentences imposed on individual offenders, analyzes and enters information from those documents into a comprehensive computer database created and maintained by the Commission, and creates annual datafiles of sentencing information.
+The office receives documents from the federal courts concerning the sentences imposed on individual offenders, analyzes and enters information from those documents into a comprehensive computer database created and maintained by the Commission, and creates annual datafiles of sentencing information.
 Individual offender datafiles (without individual identifiers) from fiscal year 2002 to the present are available on the website.
 Working with the Office of the General Counsel, the Office of Research and Data also collects information on organizations convicted of crimes and on appeals filed in individual and organizational cases.

-As part of its ongoing work, the Office of Research and Data studies a wide variety of sentencing issues, including changes in the types and severity of federal crimes, changes in the demographic characteristics and criminal history of federal offenders, and sentencing trends in the federal courts.
-Using Commission data, the office creates periodic reports on federal sentencing practices and tracks the application of the sentencing guidelines.
-These reports provide data concerning the types of crimes committed, the offenders who commit those crimes, the punishments imposed, and the manner in which the sentencing guidelines were applied.
+The Office of Research and Data studies a variety of sentencing issues, including changes in the types and severity of federal crimes, changes in the demographic characteristics and criminal history of federal offenders, and sentencing trends in the federal courts.
+The office creates periodic reports on federal sentencing practices and tracks the application of the sentencing guidelines.
+These reports provide data concerning the types of crimes committed, the offenders who commit those crimes, and how courts sentence offenders and use the guidelines.
 The office also provides projections of the effect on the federal prison population of proposed legislation and proposed guideline amendments.
 The reports are distributed to the courts, Congress, the Executive Branch, and the public.

 The office is also responsible for the agency’s public information functions, responding to inquiries and requests for information from the media, the public, Congress, academia, and government agencies.
-The office plays a primary role coordinating the production, editing, printing, and dissemination of all Commission publications, including the Guidelines Manual and reports to Congress, and is responsible for the Commission’s website.
-The office also plays a key role in the coordination of Commission public hearings.
+The office plays a primary role in coordinating the production, editing, printing, and dissemination of all Commission publications, including the Guidelines Manual and reports to Congress, and is responsible for the Commission’s website and social media presence.
+The office also plays a key role in the coordination of the Commission’s public hearings.

-The Office of Administration provides general administrative support to commissioners and staff regarding budget and finance, contracting, personnel management, library reference services, facilities, and a variety of other office-related activities.
-This office also contains the Information Technology Unit, which maintains and services the Commission’s computer hardware and software.
+The Office of Administration provides general administrative support to commissioners and staff regarding budget and finance, information technology, contracting, human resources, facilities, and a variety of other office activities.
+This office also contains the Information Systems unit, which develops and maintains the Commission’s extensive information systems applications and the Commission’s records management system.

 Budget and Expenditures

-In fiscal year 2015, the Commission took a leading role in reducing costs associated with rising prison populations, increasing the fairness and efficiency of sentencing, and improving recidivism outcomes, thereby saving additional taxpayer funds.
+In FY 2017, the Commission took a leading role in increasing the fairness and effectiveness of sentencing, and improving recidivism outcomes, thereby saving federal resources.
 The subsequent sections of this report demonstrate the Commission’s commitment to these principles and in meeting its statutory requirements:

 - Conducting Research